Filip Balaj

-Filip Balaj (born 2 August 1997) is a Slovak professional footballer who plays as a forward for Trinity Zlín, on loan from Cracovia.
+Filip Balaj (born 2 August 1997) is a Slovak professional footballer who plays as a forward for ViOn Zlaté Moravce.

 Club career

 FC Nitra

 He made his Fortuna Liga debut for Nitra against Žilina on 22 July 2017.
 He played in the starting line-up, for 88 minutes, before being replaced by Márius Charizopulos.
 He scored game's sole winning goal, utilising the assist of Tomáš Kóňa.